abdhan/gui-lyrics/README.md

 Displays lyrics instantly or gives you options to choose from.
 Just enter artist and/or song title and hit ENTER.

 ## Dependencies
-Easy way is to download/clone this repo.
+Easy way is to first download/clone this repo.
 Create a virtual environment if required.

 Run `pip install -r requirements.txt` from the root to install dependancies.

-Run `python3 lyric_finder.py` or `python lyric_finder.py`
+Run `python3 lyric_finder.py` or `python lyric_finder.py` to run.

 1. UI front-end is dearpygui.
 (Note: 32bit Python versions not supported.)